valkey-io/valkey-doc/topics/cluster-spec.md

 This behavior ensures that even when a shard is in the process of receiving its first slot, a primary can be elected.
-This prevents scenarios where there would be no primary available in the empty shard to handle redirected requests from the official slot owner, thereby maintaining availability during the live reconfiguration.
+This prevents scenarios where there would be no primary available in the empty shard to handle redirected requests from the official slot owner, thereby maintaining availability during the live resharding.

 ### ASK redirection